 SUBMITTING YOUR EXPRESSION OF INTEREST

-Please ensure you complete all sections of the application form, including responding to the selection criteria.
-Incomplete applications will not be considered.
+Please complete all sections of the application form, and respond to the selection criteria.
+Incomplete applications can not be considered.

 Following a selection process, successful candidates will be entered onto the MUIC Teaching Database.
-Candidates will generally be notified within a 1 month period the outcome of their expression of interest (EOI).
-Candidates will only be contacted directly where there is an appropriate match of their skill base, disciplinary background, availability, and offerings and asked to attend an interview.
-Applicants may not be contacted immediately but will be considered for future opportunities that may arise.
+Candidates will generally be notified within a 1 month of the outcome of their expression of interest (EOI).
+Candidates will only be contacted directly and asked to attend an interview when a teaching vacancy becomes available.

-Please note that completion of an EOI and inclusion in the teaching database does not imply that employment is guaranteed.
-By providing an EOI for these positions, you agree that your details may be placed on our database for a period of 24 months.
+Please note that completion of an EOI and inclusion in the teaching database does not imply that employment is being offered.
+By providing an EOI for prospective positions, you agree that your details may be placed on our database for a period of 24 months.
 We may contact you during this period to confirm your continued interest and availability.